 I can also testify that elementary school extracurricular science programs are incredibly fun for boys and girls.
 We had such a great time coaching four girls through various competitions and building a solar-powered car.

 Educate at Home

-I’m not scientifically inclined so am on the lookout for things that can keep her interest in science alive.
+I’m not scientifically inclined so I am on the lookout for things that can keep her interest in science alive.
 The truth is that we parents have to take charge so in addition to other fun at-home science projects, have a look at this monthly subscription service aimed at young girls that will deliver hands-on science experiments to the front door.

-It’s called StemBox and is fantastic activity for girls ages 7 – 13 to do on their own or during a play date with friends.
+It’s called StemBox and it is a fantastic activity for girls ages 7 – 13 to do on their own or during a play date with friends.
 Each month features different hands-on science experiments and all of the necessary components to complete a STEM experiment.

 Here is what came in our box: